 - Think of your company goals.
 Do you want to beat a specific competitor?
 Or do you simply want to make a name for yourself in the market?
 Your goals will inform what you should do with the information you gather.

-- Discuss findings with your coworkers.
+- Discuss findings with your team.
 Avoid putting all your findings on a single, massive document, never to be looked at again.
-How your company should improve needs to be a constant discussion among your coworkers.
+Company improvements should be a constant discussion among your team.

 - Create a fact sheet about your competition’s strengths and weaknesses.
-This simplified list of findings from your SWOT analysis makes an easy reference that helps you pitch to new clients as to why you’re a better option than your competition.
+This simplified list of findings from your SWOT analysis makes for an easy reference when pitching your strengths—and implying your competitors’ weaknesses—to new clients.

 Even when you’re at the top of your industry, you can’t remain stagnant.
-Always look for opportunities to grow and improve your business so you stay on top.
+Competitor analysis is a powerful way to command your place in any market—and hold your spot at the top.